wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 5. Change the column names of air temperature and dewpoint temperature in the mappings file to match that of the CSV file, as you did in the previous exercise.

-6. Convert `AirTempC` to K by adding the following line to the right of `"data:AirTempC"`
+6. Convert `AirTempC` to K by adding the following line to the right of `"data:AirTempC"`:

     ```bash
     "offset": "const:y", "scale": "const:0"